About Brian Schad and Schad Commodity Futures & Options Trading Corporation

 My success in life can be summed up with this statement: I’ve planned my life’s goals, and have executed my plan.

 I grew up in Northern California.
 I saw my mother and father work hard to send my younger sisters and me to private schools.
 I started working at a very young age and knew once high school was over, I would be on my own.
 I started planning for my future in my mid-teens.

 I saved up enough to put myself through the Coastal School of Deep-Sea Diving in the San Francisco Bay Area and when I graduated from that technical school in early Autumn of 1982, I was the youngest certified “hard-hat” diver in the country at the age of 17.

-Right out of tech-school, I started working for a salvage-master by the name of Lance Sundown of Sundown Deep-Sea Diving Company.
+Right out of tech-school, I started working for a salvage-master by the name of Lance Sundown of Sundown Deep-Sea Diving Company (Colon, Panama).
 I traveled to the Orient, and the Great Lakes before ole Lance retired after his last big job in the Caribbean Sea fell through.
 I then found my way to the New York City water-ways in the Summer of ’83 and landed a commercial diving position with East Coast Diving, Inc. on Staten Island.
 Life was good at 18!

 Then came the winter in New York.
 The water was colder, the weather nastier.
 One December morning at the Hess Petroleum plant in Perth Amboy, the air supply was turned off while I was working underwater…twice!
 The second time was no accident the way I saw it, and it was that day I decided to join the Navy.
 (Give my regards to Broadway…)